openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/07-07-triggering-a-new-build/assignment.md

 blog-django-py-5   Source   Git@9c4f338      Cancelled (CancelledBuild)   About a minute ago   50s
 ```

-Notice that the build `blog-django-py-5` as shown above has been cancelled.
+Notice that the build `blog-django-py-5`, as shown above, has been canceled.

 |NOTE:|
 |----|